A reader asked:

 I agree because we just find ourselves paying interest on credit cards and the balance isn’t going down.
 But I’m a bit wary about this as it might put a strain on my credit rating.
 What do I do? “

-That rang lots of alarm bells for me, so I asked some questions about their incomes, details of their debts and whether they had PPI:
+That rang lots of alarm bells for me, so I asked some questions about their incomes and debts:

 “We have a combined income of 45K.
 My loans and credit cards add up to 22k.
 My husband has nearly finished repaying his £245/month loan – next year.
-He also has £7k on credit cards and has just taken a car finance. £186 a month for 5 yrs.
-We have card protection on the cards.”
+He also has £7k on credit cards and has just taken a car finance. £186 a month for 5 yrs. “

 In that case I think the advice to consolidate their debts is very poor.
 I hope the mortgage adviser is better informed about mortgages than he is about unsecured loans…